savob/digital_clock/README.md

 2. Reset logic module - These recieve the data for a pair of digits and routes it through logic gates to determine if a digit needs to be reset (e.g. at 10)
 3. Signal generator module - This generates the base 1 Hz signal used by the clock and provides the power for all other modules

+### Small Notice
+In the original designs of the reset modules I either forgot or naively didn't bother to include decoupling capacitors for the ICs.
+This caused the system to be incredibly suseptible to any sort of electrostatic discharge in the surrendings and throwing off the time.

+This has been addressed in the newer versions of each.

 ## Display Module
 The main modules present; serve to house and drive two displays each as well as the counter for each digit.
 The digits are all standard LED seven-segment character displays and can be either common anode (CA) or common cathode (CC) types.
 The board can accomadate either by switching the driver chip used and a solder jumper accordingly.
 The left digit is referred to as the "primary" and the right one as "secondary".